Ed Whitfield: Political campaigns

 Whitfield had been a Democrat for most of his life, but in 1994 filed to run in the 1st District as a Republican.
 He defeated the 1992 Republican nominee, Steve Hamrick, in the primary, and then defeated freshman Democratic Congressman Tom Barlow by 2,500 votes.
 He defeated Dennis Null in 1996 even as Bill Clinton carried the district, and never faced a close race afterwards.
 On September 29, 2015, Whitfield announced that he would not seek re-election in 2016.
 Critics said he did not seek re-election because of an ethics complaint filed against him by a group opposed to his legislation to stop the soring of Tennessee walking horses.
 That complaint was filed in 2013, and despite publicity throughout his district, Whitfield was re-elected overwhelmingly.
 He won every county in his district with the exception of Marion.
 On August 31, 2016, Whitfield announced that he would resign, effective September 6, prompting a special election that would allow his successor to serve in the lame duck session of Congress after the Nov.
 8 election.

 Personal life

 Connie Whitfield is the Congressman's second wife.
-She was a former Justice Department attorney, Assistant Secretary of Interior for Fish, Wildlife and National Parks in the George H.W.
+She was a former Justice Department attorney as well as Assistant Secretary of Interior for Fish, Wildlife and National Parks in the George H.W.
 Bush Presidency.
 She was also a Director of the Export-Import Bank of the United States and was appointed Vice Chair of the Kentucky Horse Racing Commission by Kentucky Governor Ernie Fletcher.
 On November 14, 2016, Whitfield was presented the Distinguished Rural Kentuckian Award by the Kentucky Association of Electric Cooperatives at a ceremony in Louisville, Kentucky.